“A man who dares to waste one hour of time has not discovered the value of life.”

 Any.do is an app that helps you get things done.
 Besides lists of tasks, it has a calendar with notifications, and you get a virtual assistant!

-Wunderlist might not make you a wunderkind, but it will certainly help you stay sane in your workdays.
+Wunderlist might not make you a wunderkind, but it will certainly help you stay sane during workdays.
 The to-do app has a personal version, as well as a business one.

 Over to you

 What’s your favorite time management technique?
-Which apps help you get more done, or manage your team of contractors better?
+Which of these do you think are the best time management apps that help you get more done, or manage your team of contractors better?
 We can’t wait to hear from you in the comments!